 Businesses are looking for reasons to trust in your ability, so don’t be shy about putting your work out in public view.
 Create a GitHub account to showcase your projects, then you can sign-post potential employers to it.
 Another option is to create a blog and write about your work.
 For example, I made a few small projects that demonstrated my abilities in building web apps, which came in handy during interviews.

 Prepare for technical interviews with Algo Expert- "NOCS" gets you 15% off.

-Can you tell us what an average day looks like for you just now?
-What are you working on and what is your lifestyle like?
+Can you tell us what an average day as a remote developer looks like for you just now?

 My average day involves client work which is a mix of developing a UI kit for react.js apps and Wordpress websites.
 I’m also working on some SaaS product ideas, but these aren’t live at the time of writing this.

 Have you ever had imposter syndrome and if so, how have you dealt with it?